-The hotel chain has two credit cards open for new applications right now: the IHG® Rewards Club Premier Credit Card and the IHG® Rewards Club Traveler Credit Card.
+The hotel chain has two credit cards open for new applications right now: the IHG® Rewards Premier Credit Card and the IHG® Rewards Traveler Credit Card.

-The IHG Premier card has an $89 annual fee and earns up to 25 points per dollar at IHG properties, plus 2 points per dollar at gas stations, grocery stores, and restaurants.
-It earns 1 point per dollar on everything else.
+The IHG Premier card has an $99 annual fee and earns up to 26 points per dollar at IHG properties, plus 5 points per dollar at gas stations, grocery stores, and restaurants.
+It earns 3 points per dollar on everything else.
 You’ll also get a reward night each year on your cardmember anniversary (worth up to 40,000 points).
-The card is currently offering a welcome bonus of 125,000 points plus a free night after spending $3,000 on purchases within three months of account opening.
+The card is currently offering a welcome bonus of 140,000 points plus 1 free night after spending $3,000 on purchases within three months of account opening.

-The IHG Rewards Club Traveler Credit Card on the other hand does not carry an annual fee.
-It earns up to 15 points per dollar at IHG properties — 5x as a cardmember, plus an additional 10x if you’re also a Rewards Club member, plus an additional 2x from IHG® with Silver Elite Status.
-It also earns 2 points per dollar at gas stations, grocery stores and restaurants, and 1 point per dollar on everything else.
+The IHG Rewards Traveler Credit Card on the other hand does not carry an annual fee.
+It earns up to 17 points per dollar at IHG properties — 5x as a cardmember, 10x if you’re also a Rewards Club member, plus an additional 2x from IHG® with Silver Elite Status.
+It also earns 3 points per dollar at gas stations, grocery stores and restaurants, and 2 points per dollar on everything else.
 You can also earn Gold elite status when you spend $10,000 on purchases with your card every calendar year.
 The card is currently offering a welcome bonus of 80,000 points after spending $2,000 on purchases within three months of account opening.